dichev/toolbox/README.md

 ```
 ## <a name="Lib"></a>Lib
 #### <a name="Console"></a>Console
-This is extended version of the js console.
-It basically colorize it and add in addition console.verbose method
+This is an extended version of the js console.
+It basically colorizes it and adds in addition console.
+Verbose method
 ```javascript
 const console = require('dopamine-toolbox').lib.console